 For instance, the “love-shaped straw” used on the wedding ceremony was sold for 8 Yuan each.
 The heart-shaped structure of the straw is equipped with a non-return valve and filtering device, and the non-return valve only owns 4 independent intellectual property rights.

-As the leader of the straws industry globally, Yiwu SOTON Daily Use Commodities Co., Ltd. has been undertaking the drafting and compilation work for China Light Industry Standard for Polylactic Acid Cold Drink Straws, National Standard for Polypropylene Drinking Straws, and ISO Standard for Polypropylene Drinking Straws.
+As the leader of the biodegradable straws wholesale industry globally, Yiwu SOTON Daily Use Commodities Co., Ltd. has been undertaking the drafting and compilation work for China Light Industry Standard for Polylactic Acid Cold Drink Straws, National Standard for Polypropylene Drinking Straws, and ISO Standard for Polypropylene Drinking Straws.
 The relevant organizational requirements, production process, rules acceptance, and basis judgment for the global straws industry are mostly originated by Yiwu SOTON Daily Use Commodities Co., Ltd.

 The Thoughts Conversion Brought by a Straw